pytest-dev/pytest/doc/en/example/markers.rst

 In this example the mark "foo" will apply to each of the three tests, whereas the "bar" mark is only applied to the second test.
-Skip and xfail marks can also be applied in this way, see :ref:`skip/xfail with parametrize`.
+Skip and xfail marks can also be applied in this way, see :ref:`skip/xfail with parameterize`.

 .. note::